fivan18/shooter-game/README.md

 The bird has to survive the maximum time possible taking care not be exploded by fireballs and spikedballs.

 ### Mechanics
-1. Mobility: the bird has the ability to move rigth, left, up and down.
+1. Mobility: the bird has the ability to move right, left, up and down.
 This way skipping the balls.
 2. Shoot: the bird has the ability to shoot eggs against spikedballs.
 3. Scoring System: the number of seconds the bird survive will be the score it gets.